mahmmooudian/Med-AGCNet/README.md

 Retains only local convolutional feature modeling.

-These variants allow the individual contribution of each architectural component to be evaluated experimentally.
+These configurations enable analysis of the contribution of each proposed architectural component.

 ---

 # Installation

-## 1. Clone the Repository
+## Clone the Repository

 ```bash
 git clone https://github.com/mahmmooudian/Med-AGCNet.git